Baqeri97/gitHubUsersAJAX/README.md

 A web application that fetches and displays GitHub user profiles using AJAX.

 ## Demo
-You can see it in the screenshots folder.
+You can see it in the gitHubUsere-gif folder.

 ## Features
 - Fetch user data from GitHub using AJAX